muhammadmohsinnisar/CauseLabsTestAndroid/README.md

 * Includes all source code files for the Android application.
 * Includes the src/ folder of the dex-patching project.
 * Detailed description of the approaches taken for each challenge.
-* A screenshot of the Android application displaying all three correct ingredients after successful completion of the first two challenges.
+* A screenshot of the Android application displaying two correct ingredients after successful completion of the first two challenges.

 **Approach:**